FoistedHam/Big-Alien-Bazoongas/README.md

 - **Mission objective** — reach Planet Bazoon (8km up) for a victory ending
 - **Pixel-art alien greeters** waiting on the surface, waving hello, with hearts and a "WELCOME!" sign
-- **Rocket Builder** — click-to-place parts with live TWR/mass stats
+- **Rocket Builder** — snap-to-attach parts with a ghost preview and live stats
+- **16 parts** with real tradeoffs — command pods, nose cones, four tank sizes, four engines (from the thrifty "Eros" vacuum engine to the monster "Don Juan"), solid boosters, fins, and winglets
+- **Meaningful thrust-vs-mass system** — fuel adds mass, so piling on tanks lowers your Thrust-to-Weight Ratio.
+A design with TWR &lt; 1 literally can't leave the pad; balance thrust, engines, and fuel to make orbit.
+Burn-time and honest wet-mass TWR are shown live in the builder
+- **Aerodynamics** — nose cones cut drag, fins and winglets keep you pointed prograde
 - **Quick Launch** — pre-built rocket for instant flight
-- **Real-ish physics** — thrust, gravity falloff, atmospheric drag, aerodynamic fins
 - **Staging** — drop boosters, deploy parachutes
 - **Atmosphere → Space → Bazoon** progression with a sky that shifts from blue to purple to deep space pink
 - **CRT pixel-art aesthetic** — scanlines, chunky fonts, hot-pink retro UI